mattvenn/aerial-photography/docs/payload_manual.md

     * check the gas clip,
     * try another purge,
     * replace the fuel cell.
-* Wait until the status LED starts flashing once per 2 seconds, and then wait for the first short circuit LED to flash.
+* Wait until the status LED starts flashing once per 2 seconds.
-* Turn on the Raspberry Pi.
+* Turn on the Raspberry Pi with the power switch.
-* The blue LED should turn on and start flickering, followed by the Pi's ACT LED.
+* The blue front panel status LED should turn on and start flickering, followed by the Pi's yellow ACT LED.
 * After the Pi has booted, the blue LED will flash rapidly 3 times and turn off.
 This means the Pi has started successfully and will now load the camera software.
 While the Pi is running its yellow ACT LED should flash in a heartbeat pattern.
 * After a few seconds, the blue LED will come on, followed by the red camera LED.
 Then both will switch off.
 This indicates a photo has been taken.

 ## Shutdown

 * Press the reset button.
 The blue LED should flash rapidly 3 times.
-Wait until all the LEDs are off on the Pi.
+Wait until the blue status LED and the Pi's ACT LED are off.
 * Turn off the Pi's power switch
 * Disconnect the balloon and empty it.
 * Remove the fuel cell and place in its air tight bag.